gisisfun/map_polygons/batch_files/readme.md

-These scripts and their SQL and vrt table to file references translate the example spatial and tabular data cont.
-The content is ABS SA1 2011 and 2016 shapefiles with associated demographic data sourced from the the Australian Bureau of Statistics
+Polygon shapes are given attributes from data sets with spatial references.
+These are processed using scripts and their SQL and vrt table to file references to translate the example spatial and tabular data content.
+The content is ABS SA1 2011 and 2016 shapefiles with associated demographic data sourced from the the Australian Bureau of Statistics.
 Run these ETL scripts in this order:
 - 1 python/polygons.py
 - 2 batch_files/aust_shape.sh